nikiforovandreiv/HiDeggster/README.md

 - 9 slots
 - 9 look-up tables
 - 4 forms
-- two step fallbacl
+- two step fallback mechanism
 - JSON database for answers

-We used forms to achieve the best dialogue flow and specify information needed by user.
+We used forms to achieve the best dialogue flow and specify information needed by user by asking questions with increasing specificity.
 Look-up tables were created to ensure better entity spotting.
 Two step fallback mechanism ensures the proper continuation of dialogue even if the user intent was not recognized

 Validate actions in actions.py were used to validate the values in slots for form filling.
 If the slot is not correctly filled, bot asks the user to try again

 Custom actions were used to provide the flexibility in answer choices and to retrieve information from JSON database

 # Work done
 Andrei Nikiforov: